CardCash: History

 CardCash was created by Bohm and Ackerman after one holiday season when they were left with several unused gift cards, much like other consumers.
 In fact, a 2008 Consumer Reports survey found that a quarter of gift card recipients do not use the cards within a year and eventually lose them.

 Before creating CardCash, Bohm made a living reselling discounted electronic devices and Ackerman worked in the real estate industry in Brooklyn.
-Their experiences with markets, price fluctuations and price algorithm technology have been invaluable since the company was founded in 2009.

 From its humble origins, the company grew over the years to being cited in Forbes magazine, and in Inc.’s list of the fastest growing private companies in America.

 Eight months after raising $6 million in equity funding from Guggenheim Partners, the firm acquired its Silicon Valley competitor Plastic Jungle in July 2014.
 Through this acquisition, CardCash now owns Plastic Jungle's technology infrastructure, business partnerships and domain name, PlasticJungle.com.

 In October 2014, CardCash entered into a strategic partnership with Incomm Corporation.
 The relationship will allow CardCash to integrate its online gift card exchange with thousands of InComm's retail partner locations across the country CardCash has also signed deals with CVS, United Airlines and Walmart.